gabriel-roth/metamodule-plugin-sdk/docs/tips.md

 Make sure any variables you use are initialized to a valid value.
-I do not have hard data to back this up, but my experience has been that often a desktop OS will return zero-intialized memory when you request an allocation.
-Perhaps this is a security feature?
-In any case, the MetaModule does not do this (and good coding practices tell us to always initialized a variable before reading it).
+I do not have hard data to back this up, but my experience has been that often a desktop OS will return zero-intialized memory when you request an allocation, perhaps as a security feature.
+In any case, the MetaModule does not do this (and basic coding practices tell us to always initialize a variable before reading it).

 Bugs that result from using uninitialized data might not show themselves until you port to the MetaModule.